iagokrt/node.js-local-development/README.md

 # Node.js Local Development

-This repository contains a collection of tools and resources to streamline local development using Node.js.
-It aims to provide developers with a set of best practices and guidelines for setting up a local development environment for Node.js projects.
+This repository provides a comprehensive set of tools and resources to enhance the local development experience for Node.js projects.
+It aims to offer developers a collection of best practices, guidelines, and ready-to-use configurations to streamline their Node.js development workflow.

-## Features

--   **Docker Compose Configuration**: This repository includes a ready-to-use Docker Compose configuration file that sets up a local development environment with commonly used services such as a Node.js runtime, a database server, and a caching layer.

--   **Development Scripts**: We provide a set of scripts that automate common development tasks, such as installing project dependencies, running tests, and starting the local development environment.

--   **Configuration Management**: Learn how to manage different configuration settings for development, staging, and production environments using environment variables and configuration files.

--   **Debugging Tools**: Discover various debugging techniques and tools available for Node.js developers, including debugging with breakpoints, logging, and performance profiling.

--   **Testing Frameworks**: Explore popular testing frameworks and libraries for Node.js and learn how to write tests for your applications to ensure code quality and reliability.

 ## Getting Started